Don Mattingly: Draft and minor leagues

 Mattingly lasted in the 1979 Major League Baseball draft until the 19th round, when he was selected by the New York Yankees.
 His father, Bill, informed major league teams that his son intended to honor his college commitment and would not sign a professional contract.
 Don Mattingly was not interested in attending college, so he chose to sign with the Yankees, receiving a $23,000 signing bonus.

-Mattingly began his professional career in Minor League Baseball with the Oneonta Yankees of the Class A-Short Season New York–Penn League in 1979.
+Mattingly began his professional career in Minor League Baseball with the Oneonta Yankees of the Low-A New York–Penn League in 1979.
 He hoped to bat .500 for Oneonta and was disappointed with his .349 batting average, which never went lower than .340.
-He batted a league-leading .358 in 1980 for the Greensboro Hornets of the Class A South Atlantic League in addition to recording a league-best 177 hits.
+He batted a league-leading .358 in 1980 for the Greensboro Hornets of the Single-A South Atlantic League in addition to recording a league-best 177 hits.
 He won the league MVP award and was named to the postseason All-Star team.
 With the Double-A Nashville Sounds in 1981, he hit .316 and led the Southern League with 35 doubles.
 He was selected to play in the Southern League All-Star Game and named to its postseason All-Star team.

 Despite Mattingly's hitting ability, concerns existed about his lack of speed and power.
 Bob Schaefer, his manager at Greensboro, said that the organization considered moving him to second base, from which he would throw right-handed.
 Mattingly was batting .325 for the Columbus Clippers of the Triple-A International League when he made it to the majors as a September call-up in late 1982.
 He was named to the league's postseason All-Star team and finished third in the voting for the International League MVP Award.